-I am a postdoctoral research associate in the
+I am a postdoctoral research associate at the

 Department of Physics & Astronomy